everestial/VCF-Simplify/README.md

                         Write the HEADER data to a separate output file.Options: &apos;yes&apos; or &apos;no&apos;

-Flags for &quot;VCF To Haplotype&quot;:
+Additional flags for &quot;VCF To Haplotype&quot;:
   -PG PG                FORMAT tag containing the phased genotype of the
                         SAMPLE.
 Only applicable on &apos;haplotype file output&apos;.
   -PI PI                FORMAT tag representing the unique index of RBphased